SPI-Birds/pipelines/README.md

 </div>

 <h3 style="font-weight:normal" align="center">
   &nbsp;Welcome to the pipeline repository for the SPI-Birds Network and Database.
-Follow this links above to visit our website, contact us via e-mail or Twitter.
+Follow the links above to visit our website, contact us via e-mail or Twitter.
 This README contains all the details required to work with the pipelines, including workflow guidelines for developers.&nbsp;
 </h3>

+---

 <details>
-<summary>Table of Contents (general user)</summary>
+<summary><h3>Table of Contents (general user)</h3></summary>

 <!-- toc -->
 [Load the pipeline package](#load)